 - Later on a dragon attempts to get revenge on them by killing their "mate" who appears to be just as ambiguously gendered.
 This is made more complicated by their children being adopted (and who refer to V and "mate" as "Parent" and "Other Parent").

 - Xykon's pet "Monster in Darkness" is being saved up for a reveal when it's "dramatically appropriate".
-He's been planning this reveal since strip #103, almost ten years ago real time.
+He's been planning this reveal since strip #23, almost eighteen years ago real time.

 - In the prequel book Start of Darkness, Redcloak and Right-Eye's real names are nearly stated more than once.

 - Daigo is saving his last name for an emergency.
 When an emergency arose, he started to announce his last name and was promptly interrupted.
 (Someone has started to say it twice now, getting one more letter each time.)

 - One story arc has Haley start speaking in a cypher as a result of trauma partly caused by her (at the time) unrequited love for Elan.
 A cleric tells her that her affliction will clear up when she is ready to reveal the secret, so in this strip, she tries to tell Elan various secrets (but none of them is the secret that will cure her).
 Decrypted, her secrets are: "Elan, I'm in love with you.
 Completely in love. ?
 My dad is being held ransom by an evil dictator. ?
 I'm not really in the Thieves' Guild anymore. ?
 I cheat at solitaire. ?
 I have a tattoo you've never seen. ?
 I kissed a girl once.
 OK, OK, more than once! ?
 Elan, it turns out I may not be exactly what you would call..."

 - There's an in-universe version here.
 The readers already know it's Tarquin, but the characters don't.